Doojin83/orbit_lab/pages/research.md

 ## Research Overview

-Our research focuses on advanced power and reliability solutions for next-generation semiconductor systems.
-As digital technologies evolve—driven by smart environments, biomedical innovation, and massive data processing—the need for efficient, compact, and dependable circuit design is more critical than ever.
+At ORBIT LAB, we pursue the vision of realizing all aspects of the world—intelligence, connectivity, health, and energy—within a single chip.
+The name ORBIT stands for One-chip Realization of Boundless Integrated Technology, reflecting our mission to explore the full potential of integration in semiconductor systems.
-We develop high-capacity, high-efficiency power management architectures for data-intensive applications such as AI, HPC, and autonomous systems.
-In the biomedical domain, we pursue reliable power solutions that combine energy efficiency with patient safety.
-We also study robust chip design through innovations in testability, power integrity, ESD protection, and PVT variation compensation.
+Driven by the rapid evolution of digital technologies—from AI and HPC to smart environments and biomedical systems—we focus on power and reliability solutions that are not only high-performing, but also efficient, compact, and dependable.
+Our research includes high-capacity and high-efficiency power architectures for data-intensive platforms, robust circuit design techniques for safe and accurate biomedical devices, and foundational technologies such as testability, power integrity, ESD protection, and PVT resilience.
-By combining performance, efficiency, and reliability, our goal is to enable scalable and sustainable semiconductor solutions for a smarter and safer world.
+Inspired by the stability and precision of an orbit, ORBIT LAB is committed to building scalable and sustainable semiconductor solutions.
+Through integrated and forward-thinking engineering, we aim to bring boundless functionality into a single chip—turning vision into silicon.

 ## Main Research Areas